-It is while I am watering the apple tree in our front yard, in the hot August sun, that I can first feel the changes stirring.
+It is while I am watering the apple tree in our front yard, in the hot late summer sun, that I can first feel the changes stirring.

 The light is shifting ever so slightly…temperatures are still in the high 90’s and low 100’s – relatively normal for August in south central Texas.
 But the light is changing, lining everything in a deeper, richer, buttery quality that I haven’t seen for about a year.
 That light is a promise of what is to come, cooler days and longer nights full of star gazing and owl call and pinion smoke kissed campfires.

 My attention goes back to the Apple tree.
 There is a little Guadalupe statue at the base of the tree, blessing the land, blessing the tree and its fruit, our Lady of Grace and Apples, of Roses and Tears, of Life and Death.
 This little tree has done quite well considering the Summer it just weathered, is still in the midst of.

 This season has been one of the hardest the land here has had to face, certainly one of the hardest in my lifetime of living close to the limestone bones of my birthplace.
 We have had record high temperatures, with less days than I have fingers dipping below 100 since May.
 100-degree days in August are normal, in May and June – not so much.
 There has been no rain until some late-summer storms graced us with their power.

 There is a desire by many who live in this region, to normalize what is happening to our land, our place.
 A tendency to shrug one’s shoulders, shake one’s head, and mutter, “What can you do?
 Mother Nature, huh?”
 A tendency to normalize the suffering and the damage that seem less and less extraordinary with every passing year.
 I understand this and I don’t hold hate or blame for those who react to in this way…it is a perfectly understandable response to situations that feel hopeless and beyond repair.
 I hear it as the cry of the heart is actually is.